Yasabs10/panelreader.koplugin/YOLO/README.md

 Note: Once activated, you will usually see (.venv) appear in parentheses at the start of your command prompt line.

 ## 3. Install Requirements
-Now that the environment is active, install your dependencies from requirements.txt file:
+Now that the environment is active, install dependencies from requirements.txt file:

 pip install -r requirements.txt